top of page

 The simple answer is yes, but it's not without its nuances and legal boundaries.

-Furthermore, according to LawInfo,
+According to LawInfo,

 "Most employment in the United States is at-will.
 At-will employment means that an employer can fire employees for any lawful reason.
 That includes what you post on your personal social media account."